Preparing for Surgery and Major Procedures

 - Wash or sanitize your hands frequently, for at least 20 seconds each time, especially before and after eating, touching the face or nose, and putting on and taking off face masks or coverings.

-- Remind people caring for you to wash their hands (e.g., before changing surgical dressing).
+- Remind people caring for you to wash their hands (for example, before changing surgical dressing).

-- Frequently clean high-touch surfaces (e.g., doorknobs and bathrooms).
+- Clean high-touch surfaces frequently (for example, doorknobs and bathrooms).

 Role of Family/Caregiver in Keeping You Safe

 The actions and behaviors of those closest to you are especially critical right before and after your procedure.
+They should focus on hand hygiene, social distancing, wearing a mask when outside the home, and avoiding contact with anyone who might be sick with COVID-19.
 If they have any symptoms of COVID-19, they should isolate and get medical care.
-They should focus on hand hygiene, social distancing, wearing a mask when outside the home, and avoiding contact with anyone who may be sick with COVID-19.

-You can have someone bring you to and pick you up from your procedure.
-Visitors may not be present during procedures and in the recovery room, except for childbirth, pediatrics, and patients with an intellectual, developmental, or other cognitive disability.
-View our visitor policy.
-Please be sure to give the admitting nurse the name and phone number of someone to contact to discuss your status and progress.
+Please carefully review our visitor policy.
+Visitors may not be present in the operating or recovery room, except for childbirth, pediatrics, and patients with an intellectual, developmental, or other cognitive disability.
+Please give the admitting nurse the name and phone number of someone to contact with information about your status and progress.

-Please address any questions related to hospital charges for your surgery to Hospital Financial Screening (212-731-3600).
+Please address any questions related to hospital charges for your procedure to Hospital Financial Screening (212-731-3600).
 You can direct any questions related to your anesthesia bill by calling our anesthesia billing providers (800-627-4470).